-- Draft preparation for internal team feedback - Independent review (Office of the Privacy Commissioner) - Revised draft prepared for external feedback - HDEC review - All feedback incorporated and where necessary, personal information flows or system changes made to mitigate privacy risks - Final report approved and published.
+- preparing a draft for internal team feedback - having an independent review (by the Office of the Privacy Commissioner) - preparing a revised draft for external feedback - submitting the draft for HDEC review - incorporating all feedback and, where necessary, making personal information flows or system changes to mitigate privacy risks - gaining approval for and publishing the final report.

-This PIA sits alongside a Cloud Risk Assessment (CRA) undertaken prior to contracting Ipsos and completion of the PIA.
-The CRA is designed to provide assurance that cloud service risks are managed.
-Given Ipsos's cloud service will contain information considered 'un-classified, in-confidence and sensitive', the service has been reviewed by our internal team and independent experts from Aura Information Security.
-Any risks identified are incorporated in the project planning and service provider agreement to ensure that the service, including all third-party contractors, meet our Privacy and Security requirements prior to the system going live.
-Any issues identified, will be remedied, as agreed with the Commission, with appropriate timing relative to the risk.
+This PIA sits alongside a cloud risk assessment undertaken prior to contracting Ipsos and completing the PIA.
+The cloud risk assessment is designed to provide assurance that cloud service risks are managed.
+Given Ipsos's cloud service will contain information considered 'unclassified, in-confidence and sensitive', the service has been reviewed by our internal team and independent experts from Aura Information Security.
+Any risks identified are incorporated in the project planning and service provider agreement to ensure that the service, including all third-party contractors, meet our privacy and security requirements prior to the system going live.
+Any issues identified will be remedied, as agreed with the Commission, with appropriate timing relative to the risk.

 Data breaches.
-The national head agreement requires Ipsos to manage and resolve any data breach in accordance with the Privacy Breach Guidelines5.
-This includes immediate notification, communication and implementation of a solution.
+The national head agreement requires Ipsos to manage and resolve any data breach in accordance with the Office of the Privacy Commissioner's privacy breach guidelines.4 This includes immediate notification, communication and implementation of a solution.

-We recognise that Health Information Privacy Code (HIPC) applies to the work of the Commission.
-Section 4.1.e identifies that the HIPC applies to:
+We recognise that the Health Information Privacy Code 1994 (HIPC) applies to the work of the Commission.
+Section 4(1)(e) of the HIPC identifies that the HIPC applies to: